 Software development has changed significantly over the years.
 In the past, development teams wrote code while operations teams managed deployment and infrastructure separately.
 This separation often created slow releases, communication problems, and difficulty maintaining reliable systems.
 DevOps emerged as a culture and set of practices designed to bring development and operations teams together, enabling faster, more reliable, and automated software delivery.

 DevOps combines development (Dev) and operations (Ops) by encouraging collaboration, automation, and continuous improvement throughout the software lifecycle.
-The goal of DevOps is not just using certain tools, but creating a process where teams can: Deliver software faster Automate repetitive tasks Improve reliability Detect and fix issues earlier
+The goal of DevOps is not just using certain tools, but creating a process where teams can:

 A typical DevOps workflow includes: Developers write and commit code Automated tests validate changes CI/CD pipelines build and deploy applications Infrastructure is managed through automation Monitoring helps teams improve reliability